Summary and Setup

 2. Evaluation plan or the Evaluation Planning Tool (p.79-80 of the document)

-The tutorial is built with The Carpentries Workbench, as part of the training activities of the AHRC-funded network service on Digital Skills in Visual and Material Culture.
+This resource is built with The Carpentries Workbench, as part of the training activities of the AHRC-funded network service on Digital Skills in Visual and Material Culture.

 logo